 In our proposal for the Barangaroo Pier Pavilion Competition, we highlighted our interest in High-Performance Lightweight Concrete (HPLC) coupled with polymer sheeting and steel cable reinforcement.
 This advanced technology allows for the creation of robust, sculptural forms with minimal material and a thin profile.

-Our design sees an undulating HPLC canopy supported on columns.
-The wave form raises up to the north to allow winter sun to penetrate deep into the space under.
+While this technique has been extensively prototyped and used in a few structures worldwide, it has not been used in Australia in this way.
+Our design features an undulating HPLC canopy supported on columns, with a wave form that raises up to the north to allow winter sun to penetrate deep into the space below.
 Tiered seating forms a wind buffer to the south and provides event storage underneath.
-Planter boxes are placed strategically to conceal stormwater pits to drain the roof.
-At night the underside of the canopy forms a canvas for animated projections.
+Planter boxes conceal stormwater pits to drain the roof.
+At night, the underside of the canopy serves as a canvas for animated projections.

-We envision a gentle place for people to gather under this billowy concrete canopy.
-Its soft curves and understated form belie the fact that much research, thought and endeavour has gone in to its construction.
-It forms a small part of the Barangaroo precinct, yet adds another layer to the rich tradition of technological development within Sydney’s architectural and construction history.
-It’s with this rationale that we present this idea for your consideration.
+Our vision is for a gentle gathering space under this billowy concrete canopy, with soft curves and an understated form that belies the significant research, thought, and effort that went into its construction.
+This addition to the Barangaroo precinct adds to the rich tradition of technological development within Sydney’s architectural and construction history, and we present it for your consideration.